 This award recognises inspirational volunteers, or group of volunteers, who have helped other people to put one foot in front of the other.
 Whether they are taking their first steps or are a seasoned walker this award recognises that volunteer who encouraged, supported and inspired them to get out and get active.

-Read about each nominee and vote below.
+Read about each nominee.

 Eileen Robinson, Ann Bowes & Brian Marshall are volunteers with the Bury - Walk with Me Walking for Health Scheme.
 Over the past three years they have collectively delivered over 400 health walks, equating to over 600 volunteer hours, helping to improve the health and wellbeing of over 300 walkers.
 Over 4,500 attendances have been recorded so far – an outstanding level of participation.

 Not only have they been long standing, dedicated volunteer walk leaders to the scheme, but each has played a significant supporting role in helping to mentor and guide new volunteers through their walk leader training, enabling Bury – Walk with Me to grow and expand the walking offer to other communities within the borough.
 It’s undoubtedly down to the commitment and dedication of Eileen, Ann and Brian that we have been able to establish, grow & develop our Bury scheme to provide more health walks to the people and communities of Bury.

 Ray Clayton is a central and inspirational member of the Pang Valley Ramblers.
 In 1998 Ray became the walks coordinator, producing a full programme of Sunday and Wednesday walks.
 He filled this role on his own until 2015, since when he has shared the task.
 He often still leads in emergencies, which is made possible by his enthusiasm, memory and knowledge of the paths for 20 miles around Tilehurst.
 Although not an IT specialist and now aged in his mid-80s, he manages the tricky job of editing and formatting programmes and also dealing with distribution and postage.